SovereignCloudStack/standards/Standards/scs-XXXX-v1-kaas-networking.md

 Basic network policies are namespaced resources, and can only filter traffic to and from pods in their own namespace.
 In a newly created namespace without policies the default behavior will apply, which is to not restrict traffic at all.

-It can be desirable to automatically create default network policies in new namespaces, using an operator such as Kyverno.
+It can be desirable to automatically create default network policies in new namespaces, using a policy operator such as Kyverno.
 A CSP could provide such an operator and offer a number of default policies, like blocking connections to other namespaces by default, or blocking access to the OpenStack metadata service.

 Any user with permissions to manage their own network policies in a namespace will of course be able to remove or modify any default network policies in that namespace.